kharindra/Predicting-Geomagnetic-Activity/README.md

 **Problem Statement**

-The main goal of this project is to predict the solar wind properties at the Earth's trajectory and find a robust model that can expect them from the sunspot number.
-There are several physics-based models to predict solar wind, which include thermodynamics
+The main goal of this project is to predict the solar wind properties at the Earth's trajectory and to develop a machine learning web application that can predict them from the sunspot number.
+There are several physics-based models that are computationally expensive to predict solar wind, which include thermodynamics that heat and accelerate them.
+The input for these models is mainly from the solar magnetogram data, which is the photospheric magnetic field observations.

 ---